zeyarpaing/figify/README.md

-# figma-plugin-vite-preact
+# Figify - Figma plugin starter template

-A minimal Figma plugin starter template using Preact and TailwindCSS bundled wiht Vite.
+A minimal Figma plugin starter template using Preact and TailwindCSS bundled with Vite.

 > PRs are welcome